 If you're thinking about doing a spread of pizzas but are worried it might be too heavy, a simple flatbread with prosciutto, greens, and lemon can be a great, lighter alternative.

 Fresh berries are the perfect touch for warm weather.
 Opt for bright fruit cups with a mixture of strawberries, raspberries, blueberries, and blackberries to capture the flavors of the season.

 Nothing says summer like fresh seafood.
 Set up delicious, light options with an array of sauces for a fun, interactive station.

 Keep salads light and seasonal.
-Flavorful arugula, yummy strawberries, goat cheese, and almonds can go a long way.
-Opt for dressings like poppyseed or balsamic, rather than the heavier ranch or caesar options.
+Flavorful arugula, microgreens, edible flowers, and shaved Parmigiano Reggiano can go a long way.
+Opt for dressings like lemon and olive oil or balsamic rather than heavier ranch or Caesar options.

 Capture fresh, summertime flavors with these mini lobster rolls.
-If lobster isn’t your thing, ask your caterer for a spin on this app using chicken or tuna.
+If lobster isn’t your thing, ask your caterer for a spin on this app using crab, chicken, or tuna.

-Set up a table with your favorite meats and cheese, crackers, and fruits.
-Your guests will love the variety and the option to move around and make their own charcuterie plate.
+Set up a table with your favorite meats and cheeses, crackers, and fruits.
+Your guests will love the variety and the option to move around and make their own charcuterie plates.

 Nothing embodies the taste of summer quite like sweet melons.
 Pair cantaloupe with prosciutto for a delicious, creative app.

 Add a splash of color to your menu.
-Beets are the perfect, earthy base for a summer salad or on their own as a side dish.
-Add ricotta and honey to bring out their gorgeous flavor.
+Beets are the perfect earthy base for a summer salad or on their own as a side dish.
+Add goat cheese and honey or sweet berries to bring out their gorgeous flavor.

 Summer is all about enjoying time in the sunshine, maybe even with a margarita in hand.
 Bring the flavors of the season into the mix with mini fish tacos, and don't forget the lime.